 The 2017 Author Series brings a broad spectrum of writers—featuring a Pulitzer Prize winner whose latest novel is up for a national award, a University of Florida professor’s latest up for the National Book Award this year, the first full biography of Gainesville’s legendary Harry Crews—there’s something for everyone this year.
 Each author will speak, answer questions and be available for book signings.
-Copies of their books will be available for sale at the events, thanks to a partnership with Books-A-Million.
+Copies of their books will be available for sale at the events.
 Library copies may be reserved by clicking on the author name links below.
 The series is made possible through the generosity of the Friends of the Library.
 All events will be at the Headquarters Branch.

 Robert Olen Butler - Sunday, January 8, 2:30

 Robert Olen Butler is a Pulitzer Prize winning author of sixteen novels including A Small Hotel and the Christopher Marlowe Cobb series, numerous short stories, and a book on creative writing, From Where You Dream.
 He was long-listed for the Carnegie Medal of Excellence for Literature for his latest title, Perfume River.
 He has also received the 2013 F. Scott Fitzgerald Award for Outstanding Achievement in Literature and twice won a National Magazine Award in Fiction.
 He currently holds the distinguished Frances Eppes Professorship at Florida State University.
 Books-A-Million will be selling copies of his books at the event.